Juan Sebastián Elcano

-Juan Sebastián Elcano (Elkano in modern Basque; also known as del Cano; 1486/1487 – 4 August 1526) was a Spanish navigator, ship-owner and explorer of Basque origin, best known for having completed the first circumnavigation of the Earth in the Spanish ship Victoria on the Magellan expedition to the Spice Islands.
-He received recognition for his achievement by Charles I of Spain with a coat of arms bearing a globe and the Latin motto Primus circumdedisti me (You were the first to circumnavigate me).
+Juan Sebastián Elcano (Elkano in modern Basque; also known as del Cano; 1486/1487 – 4 August 1526) was a Spanish navigator, ship-owner and explorer best known for having completed the first circumnavigation of the Earth in the ship Victoria on the Magellan expedition to the Spice Islands.

+The expedition had orders to return through the Pacific Ocean, remaining in the Spanish hemisphere.
+Elcano's decision to continue westward across the Indian Ocean led to the circumnavigation.
+He received recognition for his achievement by Charles V of Spain with a coat of arms bearing a globe and the Latin motto Primus circumdedisti me (You were the first to circumnavigate me).

-Despite his achievements, information on Elcano is scarce and he is the subject of great historiographical controversy, because of the scarcity of original sources which illuminate his private life and personality.
-Even in Spain, for example, the first biographies about him were written in the second half of the 19th century, after three centuries of neglect by historians.
+Despite his achievements, information on Elcano is scarce and he is the subject of great historiographical controversy, because of the scarcity of original sources on his private life and personality.
+Even in Spain, his first biographies were written in the second half of the 19th century, after three centuries of neglect.

 Following his success, the king entrusted him with another large expedition to the Spice Islands, headed by the nobleman García Jofre de Loaisa, which was not completed.
 Elcano died of scurvy in the Pacific Ocean during this venture.

 Name

 Elcano's name has been written in different ways by historians.
-Although today in the Basque language the form "Elkano" is used, his signature seems to read Delcano, or possibly Del Cano, although it is difficult to be sure: Enrique Santamaría shows that his lack of dexterity when signing his name leads him to leave gaps between the letters, so sometimes he signed "del ca no".
+His signature seems to read Delcano, or possibly Del Cano, although it is difficult to be sure: Enrique Santamaría shows that his lack of dexterity when signing his name leads him to leave gaps between the letters, so sometimes he signed "del ca no".
 In Spanish historiography it most commonly has been interpreted as "Del Cano" (or de Cano), but also as simply "Cano".

-However, near Getaria (today between Zarautz and Aia) is the neighborhood of Elkano, where the surname is "Elkano" or "Elcano".
-For this reason, "Elcano" has been used as a surname in Spanish and "Elkano" in Basque to indicate that it was from the Elkano lineage.
+In the Basque language the form "Elkano" is used.
 Mitxelena, in his book Apellidos vascos, interprets the surname Elkano from Basque.
 Between the suffixes -ano and -no, he provides arguments for the latter, the diminutive suffix.
 He proposes that the first part of the surname is elge.
 Mitxelena reconstructs the previous form of this elge, and argues that the surname Elkano developed from the association of these two morphemes and that it is also a toponym.
 It exists in different areas of the Basque Country as a minor place name, but also as the name of a village in Navarre.